dimitris-zervas/osx-ros2-docker-image/ros2_with_rviz/README.md

 docker container list
 ```

-The output of the above command should have a line that looks like:
+The output of the above command should have a line that looks like this:

 ```
 eb57ee93ab87   ros2-osx-full         "tail -f /dev/null"    3 seconds ago   Up 2 seconds                           ros2_with_rviz-ros-1